Best Software

 What you need:

 Ironclad for maximum workflow complexity if you have the budget.
-Juro for a modern experience at a lower price.
+Juro for a browser-native experience.
 Both support mid-size department scale.

 You likely have multiple legal ops professionals, outside counsel relationships, and contracts across dozens of business units and jurisdictions.